Tipi related questions.

 After a little practice, it will take about 30 to 60 minutes.
 The procedure is quite simple, and after you have done it a couple of times, you should not need to refer to the instruction manual.
 Any of our yurt sizes can be easily pitched by two people, and with a few cunning techniques, they can be pitched solo.

 Our tipis and yurts are intended as temporary, removable accommodation.
 For this purpose no permits are required.
 Many people do use our products as permanent housing, but depending on intended use and location there may be restrictions.
 If you are concerned we suggest you contact your local authority.
+If you decide to apply for a permit, we can provide supporting plans and documents.
+Click here for more information.

 Can the yurts be insulated against the cold?